mek651/CMPT842/README.md

     OR

   * (export PROJECT_DIR=quickstart-sklearn-tabular)

+### Step 2: Run Flower in Insecure Mode
+start Flower with the most basic configuration.
+In this setup, Flower will run without TLS and without persisting the state.

   * docker compose up --build -d

 Use the following command to see all the generated containers
   * docker ps

+### Step 3: Run the Quickstart Project
 Now all of the Containers starts in a detached form

+To ensure the flwr CLI connects to the SuperLink, you need to specify the SuperLink addresses in the pyproject.toml file.

+1- Add the following lines to the quickstart-compose/pyproject.toml:

+[tool.flwr.federations.local-deployment]
+address = "127.0.0.1:9093"
+insecure = true

-4-Open another terminal and run the following command to run the simulation:
+2- Open another terminal and run the following command to run the simulation:
   * flwr run quickstart-compose local-deployment --stream

     OR

   * (flwr run quickstart-sklearn-tabular local-deployment --stream)

+### Step 4: Monitor the Process
 5- To monitor the SuperExec logs and see the summary on the server side run the following command:
   * docker compose logs superexec -f

 6- To monitor the logs for all clients and server run the following command:
   * docker compose logs -f

+### Step 5: Clean Up
+* docker compose down -v